-By selecting one of the service or execution bars you can get even more detail.
-You can analyze the details of each request in the PurePath.
-In the example below, you can see the web request details of the main request.
+By selecting one of the service or execution bars, you can get even more detail.
+You can analyze the details of each request in the PurePath analysis.
+In the example below, you can see the web-request details of the main request.
 Such details include metadata, request headers, request parameters, and more.
 You can even see information about the proxy that this request was sent through.

 Notice that some values are obscured with five asterisks (

 *****).
 This is because these are confidential values and the current user account doesn’t have permission to view confidential values.
 These values would be visible if the active user account had permission to view these values.

 Note difference between hidden personal data and data obscured for aggregation purposes.

 Five asterisks (

 *****) mean obscured confidential data, which can be unmasked by any user with sufficient permissions.
 Three or fewer asterisks (

 ***) are used for data aggregation purposes, and can't be unmasked.

 Besides the information provided in the Summary tab, you can also view more timing-specific details.
 Just select the Timing tab for the service call you're interested in.
 The example below shows timing details for the